What is an Apprenticeship?

 - Equivalent to HNC and upto Masters level

-The minimum wage for an apprentice in their first year is £4.81 per hour.
+The minimum wage for an apprentice in their first year is £5.28 per hour (as of April 2023)

 After the first year, apprentices aged 19 or over are paid the National Minimum Wage for their age bracket.